-Microsoft has bought Wunderlist and will finally shut it down on May 6, 2020.
-That’s when users won’t be able to update or edit lists or tasks.
+Microsoft bought Wunderlist and shut it down on May 6, 2020.
+That’s when users stopped being able to update or edit lists or tasks.

 This piece is, shall we say, personal for me.
 I’ve managed my to-do list with Wunderlist since 2014.

 So, where are we going next, comrades?
 Microsoft wants us to migrate to their task manager, Microsoft To Do.
 Personally, I’ve disliked Microsoft since having to use Outlook in 2008 at my first desk job.

 There are four other excellent contenders vying to manage our precious to-do lists.
 I narrowed a list of ten or so free task management apps down to the top five.
 To be included, each app must be able to import your lists from Wunderlist.
 In addition, it must offer a free version, have up-to-date native apps for iOS and Android that have reviews of 4.0 or better in the stores.
 Each option also supports Apple Watch, iPad, and Android tablets.